pluskal-lab/TerpeneMiner/README.md

 one of the easiest ways to run AF2 is by using [ColabFold](https://github.com/sokrypton/ColabFold) [[5]](https://www.nature.com/articles/s41592-022-01488-1) by Mirdita M, Schütze K, Moriwaki Y, Heo L, Ovchinnikov S and Steinegger M.).

 For illustration purposes, we store AF2 predictions for the archaeal TPSs we discovered in the folder `data/alphafold_structs`.
-We also put there a randomly selected  TPS with UniProt accession B9GSM9.
+We also put there a randomly selected TPS with UniProt accession B9GSM9, and PDBe structures we used for domain standards.
 ### 1 - Segmentation of a TPS structure into TPS-specific domains

 A high-level overview of our pipeline for TPS structure segmentation into domains is depicted in the following figure: